-Finalize or update the process for summarizing and communicating CAM field data.
-This data may be used to/for:

-- Update common operating picture geospatial tool for CAM assessment area(s). - IC/UC Updates as needed or requested by IC/UC (e.g., CIRs, threshold exceedances warrant immediate notification) - Liaison/Public Information Updates.
-Provide CAM data and updates to ICS Liaisons and PIO as directed by Planning Section Chief and IC/UC.
-Provide interpretation to facilitate presentation of results by PIO as requested - Situation Unit updates to include monitoring locations and results - The Pre-Tactics and Tactics Meeting: - Coordinate with the ENVL, PSC, and OSC to ensure that field observations are available for Tactics meeting if that information may influence where response resources are deployed. - The ENVL and/or CAM Coordinator will coordinate with PSC and OSC during Tactics Meeting; provide key CAM information to OSC/PSC to help develop ICS 204 Work Assignment forms (e.g., monitoring locations, safety constraints, etc.). - The Planning Meeting: - The ENVL typically attends; the CAM Coordinator may be asked to attend and provide information/updates.
+- Work completed during the shift. - If applicable, signatures on the data forms document consensus. - Ensure that documentation and equipment for CAM teams (equipment, maps, photography equipment, gear, communications, etc.) are adequate and all set to the same recording units prior to the next deployment. - Solicit observations from the Field Team regarding any trends in data - Discuss assignments for the next operational period. - Ensure that data is being collected and recorded appropriately. - ☐ Finalize or update the process for summarizing and communicating CAM field data and for meeting the following needs: - Update common operating picture geospatial tool for CAM assessment area(s). - IC/UC Updates - As needed or requested by IC/UC (e.g., CIRs, threshold exceedances warrant immediate notification) - Liaison/Public Information Updates - Provide CAM data and updates to ICS Liaisons and PIO as directed by Planning Section Chief and IC/UC - o Provide interpretation to facilitate presentation of results by PIO as requested - Situation Unit updates: - Monitoring Locations - o Results - Pre-Tactics and Tactics Meeting: - Coordinate with the ENVL, PSC, and OSC to ensure that field observations are available for Tactics meeting if that information may influence where response resources are deployed. - The ENVL and/or CAM Coordinator will coordinate with PSC and OSC during Tactics Meeting; provide key CAM information to OSC/PSC to help develop ICS 204 Work Assignment forms (e.g., monitoring locations, safety constraints, etc.). - Planning Meeting - The ENVL typically attends; the CAM Coordinator may be asked to attend and provide information/updates.